126 FW 1

 (5) Consulting and seeking the advice of their RHPO or the National Curator on activities involving the management, preservation, and use of museum property; and

 (6) Completing and submitting an annual museum property inventory to their RHPO or to the National Curator to verify the presence and condition of museum property collections.

 (1) Assisting the Project Leader, RHPO, and National Curator with museum property reporting;

 (2) Providing technical expertise to duty stations, as needed;

 (3) Using the Interior Collections Management System for collections tracking and reporting; and

 (4) Developing in-house procedures for museum property management and care that conform to applicable Departmental standards.

 For more information about this policy, contact the Division of Visitor Services and Communication in the National Wildlife Refuge System program.
-For more information about this website, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.
+For more information about this website, contact Krista Bibb in the Division of Policy, Economics, Risk Management, and Analytics (PERMA).